 At home, Starfall helps Jade keep learning even when I’m busy with her baby brother or big sisters.
 Sometimes I feel guilty that I’m not coming up with alphabet activities for Jade like I did for Sunshine and Lily.
 Joey has been a pretty good baby, but he’s also had fussy moments or just needs my attention with diaper changes and feeds.
 That makes it hard to sit down with Jade every day to do an educational activity.
 With Starfall’s Kindergarten curriculum, she’ll be ready to jump into Grade 1 next year.

 Starfall has been teaching children to read with phonics for over a decade.
 Their systematic approach and audiovisual interaction is perfect for preschool through second grade, special education, and homeschool.
 Starfall is an educational alternative to other entertainment choices for children.
+Like my dad, I try to use our computers and devices for educational or work purposes.
+I’m very happy with this educational app for my preschoolers.

 The low-cost membership program includes delightfully animated songs, mathematics, and reading activities.
 Kids have fun learning essential reading and math skills through exploration!
-While I occasionally suggest what Jade should practice on Starfall, I also like allowing her to decide what she wants to work on or play each day.
+While I occasionally suggest what Jade should practice on Starfall, I like allowing her to decide what she wants to work on or play each day.
 Starfall thus allows for child-led learning, where she can explore her interests.

 For more teaching resources, check out the Starfall Parent-Teacher Center™.
 It’s available free for everyone and includes supplemental custom worksheets, curriculum downloads, informative guides, all the latest Starfall news and much more for a grownup audience.